A/N: Warning in this chapter for discussion of past abuse.

 Roman nodded.
 “That’s what the Enforcers are.
 They’re Unity’s attack dogs.”

 “Okay,” Gareth said, slowly.
 Then he shook his head.
 “I don’t understand.”

-Roman watched Gareth’s reaction carefully as he spoke.
-When Roman continued, he closed his eyes and furrowed his brow, fighting off some dark memory.
+Roman watched Gareth’s reaction carefully as he spoke, but at this point, he closed his eyes and furrowed his brow, fighting off some dark memory.
 “Unity tortures them, wears them down, strips away their identities.
 They take away everything that they are until all that’s left are feral tools, loyal to Unity and no one else.
 They’re shadows and brute force.
 There’s no escaping them.”